 Working Capital Loans For Dentistry Equipment and Other Uses

 Dentists may look for a small business loan or business line of credit for any number of reasons.
 You might seek dental practice financing for a new business, which might require working capital for office space, new equipment, and staff.
 Or you may want to expand a currently successful practice.

 The reason you’re applying for financing can determine which type of loan may be best.
-For example, a Small Business Administration (SBA) can be a good fit when you’re opening a new practice and need to purchase or lease property.
+For example, a SBA loan guaranteed by the U.S. Small Business Administration can be a good fit when you’re opening a new practice and need to purchase or lease property.
 But a line of credit could be a better fit if you’re struggling with cash flow while waiting for payments from insurance providers.

-Lenders can set their own underwriting requirements, and they may vary depending on the type of financing you’re looking for and your plan for the money.
+Lenders set their own underwriting requirements, and they may vary depending on the type of financing you’re looking for and your plan for what you’ll do with the money.
 If you’re looking for significant funding to start, buy, or expand your business, you may need to:

 - Form a business entity, such as a limited liability company or corporation

 - Have a business plan that you can share with the lender if you’re buying or starting a new practice